vitalishapovalov/jest-decorated/docs/react/DefaultContext.md

 ### Clean context for each test:

-Opposite to persistent context.
+Opposite to the persistent context.
 To have a new instance of the context for each text, context value should be defined as a function:

 ```javascript
 @Describe()